niti/Claridora/README.md

 Claridora allows you to find a new way to discover music.
 Using Spotify and the Clarifai API, you Insert a link to an image online (that is public accessible) and you'll receive suggested tracks.

-## How can I run Clairodora on my local machine?
+## How can I run Clairdora on my local machine?
 This is a standalone javascript project, and the web application can be simply be run by opening the index.html file.

 You will need to generate credentials for the Spotify API and Calrifai API.